 - Unmarried children, stepchildren and adopted children older than 14 days old and younger than a specified age, often around age 21.

-Dependent life insurance has restrictions, depending on the state you live in and the policy you have.
-To avoid some nefarious purposes, some states don’t allow dependent life insurance coverage at all.
+Dependent life policy has restrictions, depending on the state you live in and the policy you have.
+To avoid some nefarious purposes, some states don’t allow dependent life coverage at all.
 A policy owner cannot usually buy coverage for individual dependents, although you may be able to buy coverage just for a spouse or just for children.
-A dependent life insurance policy generally insures all dependents.
+A dependent life policy generally insures all dependents.

 Dependent Life Policy Maximums